dhruvhaldar/dhruvhaldar.github.io/_pages/about.md

 Welcome aboard my digital domain!
 Prepare to embark on a thrilling journey through the essence of my professional life and the wonders of my work.
 Let's unlock the secrets of Computational Fluid Dynamics together! 🌟

-Please review my curriculum vitae located at _pages/cv.md.
+For recruiters, please review my [Curriculum vitae](https://dhruvhaldar.github.io/cv/).